SBFRF/getdata/README.md

 # getdata

+Our server is here: https://chlthredds.erdc.dren.mil/thredds  (please note the https)  If you're a matlab user, this can cause problems (see below).
+All of our data are stored in netCDF files which work wonderfully with the THREDDS server architecture.
+The data on the server are laid out pretty intuitively (I hope) so feel free to click around, but a few of the data you may be most interested in are listed below.
+The ncml files act as automatic concatenation scripts which allow one access point for all of the data (this is the easiest).
+OPeNDAP is likely where you're interested in 'browsing' through the data and metadata.
+It is also the easiest way to 'drop' data into your workspace (regardless of language).
+Amongst other things, the matlab issue is explained here with bug reports and fixes

+To compliment this repository, I also have a pretty robust python package here to interact with our data: https://github.com/erdc/getdatatestbed which is actively developed on another forked repository.

 Example codes for FRF Thredds data access for matlab and python, and bash.
-Other simple examples in other languages are welcome for contribution
+Other simple examples in other languages are welcome for contribution.

 #######################
 Matlab: